influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withInitContainers(initContainers)
 ```

-InitContainers allows adding initContainers to the pod definition.
+"InitContainers allows adding initContainers to the pod definition.
 Those can be used to e.g. fetch secrets for injection into the Prometheus configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice."

 ### fn spec.withInitContainersMixin